Glossary

 Boxes are containers for grouping content.
 A Box contains other blocks, such as Text blocks or Columns.
 By grouping content in a Box, you can apply styles to that Box and its contents inherit those styles.

-Blocks are the fundamental elements you drag onto the page as you create in Builder's Visual Editor.
+Blocks are the fundamental elements you drag onto the work area as you create in Builder's Visual Editor.
 Examples of blocks include an Image block, a Text block, a Box block, and Columns.

 A child emement is a piece of content that is nested inside of another element.